LeMinhQuang1232/soc-blue-team-detection-engineering/02-edr-endpoint-security/limacharlie-edr-lab/report.md

 The current screenshots prove telemetry and SIEM detection, but they do not prove that the LimaCharlie custom rule generated a detection card.

-## 7. Detection 2 â€” Windows Reconnaissance Commands
+## 7. Detection 2 — Windows Reconnaissance Commands

 ### 7.1 Detection Logic